wdoppenberg/glowrs/README.md

 </div>

-> An experimental Rust web server for embedding sentences

-An all-Rust web server for sentence embedding inference.
-Uses [`candle`](https://github.com/huggingface/candle) as DL framework.
-Currently runs Bert type models hosted on Huggingface, such as those provided by
+A web server for sentence embedding inference.
+Uses [`candle`](https://github.com/huggingface/candle) as Tensor framework.
+It currently supports Bert type models hosted on Huggingface, such as those provided by
 [`sentence-transformers`](https://huggingface.co/sentence-transformers),
 [`Tom Aarsen`](https://huggingface.co/tomaarsen), or [`Jina AI`](https://huggingface.co/jinaai), as long as they provide safetensors model weights.